 Robert W. Sussman, Ph.D., Professor of Anthropology, Washington University

-Of course, theories from the past can be debated indefinitely, because in truth we were not there and we do not know for certain what early humans or their lives were like.
-The Earth and its species have changed so much in just the last 200 years, and it is safe to say that they were even more drastically different 2000 years ago never mind even more.
-Human development is estimated to be 150,000 years old and most dietary theories focus on just the last 10% — 15,000 years.
+Of course, theories from the past can be debated indefinitely, because in truth, we were not there, and we do not know for certain what early humans or their lives were like.
+The Earth and its species have changed so much in just the last 200 years, and it is safe to say that they were even more drastically different 2000 years ago, never mind even more.
+Human development is estimated to be 150,000 years old, and most dietary theories focus on just the last 10% — 15,000 years.
 There are numerous reports of how different our Earth has been throughout the ages, where even dessert areas and the antarctic were tropical.
-This is why my approach is to look at what has stayed the same, like the general design of our human body, what is timeless, easiest, most logical, and clues from what our closest animal relatives eat.
+This is why my approach is to look at what has stayed the same, like the general design of our human body, what is timeless, most accessible, most logical, and clues from what our closest animal relatives eat.

-Fortunately, today we have even more proof, beyond what ancient spiritual traditions taught and beyond what our history assumes.
-We have the science of health and nutrition pointing in the same direction for best outcomes.
-When you look beyond the sensationalized fad diets, remove the noise and contradictions, and look at what quality experts are unanimous about, it is that fruits and vegetables, along with most other plant foods, are the best and most helpful foods for us to eat for health, healing, and prevention.
-You will not find (unbiased) studies that claim meat, eggs, or dairy reduce the risk of cancer, heart disease, or diabetes — our three main lifestyle diseases and killers.
+Fortunately, today we have even more proof beyond what ancient spiritual traditions taught and beyond what our history assumes.
+We have the science of health and nutrition pointing in the same direction for the best outcomes.
+When you look beyond the sensationalized fad diets, remove the distractions and contradictions, and look at what most experts are unanimous about, it is that fruits and vegetables, along with most other plant foods, are the best and most helpful foods for us to eat for health, healing, and prevention.
+You will not find (unbiased) studies that claim meat, eggs, or dairy are able to prevent or heal or common acute and chronic diseases, like cancer, heart disease, or diabetes.
 What you will find are studies that one after another show the power of plant foods to prevent, stop, or reverse the growth of cancer cells, heart disease, inflammation, insulin resistance, and the list goes on.
-When studied properly, one can quickly find that nothing in meat, eggs, or dairy is necessary for us to survive, let alone thrive.
-Yes, they can be great survival foods if no plant foods or not enough plant foods are available, as has been proven throughout the ages, but they are neither necessary nor better for us to eat if we have enough of a basic variety of plant foods.
-Today, it is well-documented that whole-food, plant-based diets are the way to go if we want optimal health, weight, energy, longevity, and the most powerful disease healing and prevention.
+When studied rationally, one can conclude that nothing in meat, eggs, or dairy is necessary for us to survive, let alone thrive.
+Yes, they can be possible survival foods if no plant foods or not enough plant foods are available, as has been proven throughout the ages.
+Still, they are neither necessary nor better for us to eat if we have enough of a basic variety of plant foods.
+Today, it is well-documented that whole-food, plant-based diets are the way to go if we want optimal health, weight, energy, longevity, and the most potent disease healing and prevention.
 Plants provide us with the right quantity and quality of protein, fat, carbohydrates, and are the most abundant in vitamins, minerals, antioxidants, and the unique-only-to-them phytonutrients.